 Thomas Edwards (d.
 1810) was a minister and fellow of Cambridge University as well as a writer and editor.
 He claimed that the Bible had many significant errors and that the only doctrine a Christian had to believe was that Jesus rose from the dead.
 The best introduction to Edward’s deist ideas is his short pamphlet A Discourse on the Limits and Importance of Free Enquiry in Matters of Religion (Bury, 1792).

-Thomas Gordon (d.
-1750) was a writer whose patron and co-writer was John Trenchard.
-His political works were very influential among the American colonists.
-He was a Christian-centered deist.
-The best introduction to his ideas is the essay “In what only true religion consists” in the Independent Whig (pages 454-468).
-This essay has different dates and numbers assigned to it in different editions of the book.
-It is usually thought to have been written in January of 1721 and given numbered as essay LIII or LIV.
+Thomas Gordon (c.
+1691-1750) was a writer whose patron and co-writer was John Trenchard.
+Gordon’s works were very influential among colonial Americans.
+He advocated a deistic form of Christianity.
+The best introduction to his religious ideas is the essay “In what only True Religion Consists” in the Independent Whig (London, 1721), 429-44.

 James Edward Hamilton (fl.
 1790s) was a writer who claimed to share the beliefs of the earliest Christians.
 The best introduction to his religious ideas is the ending section labelled “To the Reader” in his book Strictures upon Primitive Christianity . . .
 Mr. Babcock: Part the Second (London, 1792), 1-12.